European leaders head to Beijing with hope of driving peace in Ukraine, while balancing business ties - KTVZ

 Xi and German Chancellor Olaf Scholz jointly condemned the threat or use of nuclear weapons in Ukraine during Scholz’s November visit to Beijing — a move analysts saw more as a statement already in line with Chinese policy than a diplomatic win for Germany.

-Xi will also play host while China eyes another key meeting as Taiwan President Tsai Ing-wen and US House Speaker Kevin McCarthy, expected to take place Wednesday in California.
+Xi will also play host while China eyes another key meeting — between Taiwan President Tsai Ing-wen and US House Speaker Kevin McCarthy, expected to take place Wednesday in California.

 China last week threatened to “resolutely fight back” against the meeting, which it views as a violation of its sovereignty.